cqb13/meteor-addon-scanner/DEVELOPER_INFO.md

   - Collects or sends private data (e.g, coordinates, IPs, messages) without clear consent
   - _Cosmetic features (e.g., user-specific capes or badges) are allowed, as long as they are purely visual and do not affect gameplay or performance_
 - Addons should not cause severe performance issues or crashes
-- Addons should be maintained to remain compatible with current Meteor Client and Minecraft versions.
+- Addons should be maintained to remain compatible with current Meteor Client and Minecraft versions
   - _Addons abandoned for extended periods may lose verified status_

 # Policy Violations & Consequences